-As I wrote in a previous column, I sent a survey to several churches in the area about their view of the Bible.
+As I wrote in a previous column, I sent a survey to several churches in my area about their view of the Bible.
 By now, all the churches that were going to reply have done so, and the results – no surprise here – are that nearly all churches claim unreservedly that the Bible is God’s inspired word and the only guideline for their beliefs.

 The exceptions are no surprise, either: The Jews view only the first half of the Bible, what many call the Old Testament, as inspired.
-Mormons respect the Bible, according to their own creed, only ‘insofar as it is translated correctly,’ which gives them the “out” to claim mistranslation wherever it says anything that contradicts the Book of Mormon.
+Mormons respect the Bible, according to their own creed, only ‘insofar as it is translated correctly,’ which gives them an “out”: whenever you show them something in the Bible that contradicts the Book of Mormon, they claim mistranslation in your Bible.
 And there are many such contradictions.

 The Catholic church claims to follow the Bible, but they also follow the edicts of their various councils, many of which came up with decidedly un-biblical doctrines.

-- The First Council of Nicaea in 325 declared Jesus to be God (contrary to John 14:28 and many other passages.)
+• The First Council of Nicaea in 325 declared Jesus to be God (contrary to John 14:28 and many other passages.)

-- The Council of Ephesus in 431 proclaimed Mary “the mother of God.”
-(Luke 1:32-35)
+• The Council of Ephesus in 431 proclaimed Mary “the mother of God,” (ignoring Luke 1:32-35.)

-- The Second Council of Nicaea in 787 decided people should be encouraged to venerate icons, directly contravening the first two of the Ten Commandments.
+• The Second Council of Nicaea in 787 decided people should be encouraged to venerate icons, directly contravening the first two of the Ten Commandments.
 (Exodus 20:1-5)

-- The First Lateran Council in 1123 concluded, among other things, that priests needed to be celibate.
-(1 Timothy 4:1,3; 1 Timothy 3:2)
+• The First Lateran Council in 1123 concluded, among other things, that priests needed to be celibate, actually fulfilling the warning prophecy at 1 Timothy 4:1,31 Timothy 3:2.

 The doctrinal statement forwarded to me from Roosevelt Community Church (which, I was told, is adapted from The Gospel Coalition Statement of Faith, and held in common with Way of Grace Church and Camelback Bible Church) includes this:

-"Salvation is accomplished by Christ alone...
-Salvation is by means of grace alone...
-Salvation is through faith alone..."
-Yet Psalms 40:16 says, "Let such as love thy salvation say continually, Jehovah be magnified."
 And James 2:24 says about faith: "You see, then, that it is by his deeds a man is justified, and not simply by his faith."

 Furthermore, in his model prayer recorded at Matthew 6:9-13, Jesus gave us a beautiful, prioritized list of what we should be concerned about: